ariadne-cps/ariadne/doc/smt_solver_design.md

    coordinate only when validated derivative range analysis proves that interval strictly positive or strictly negative on the current box; coordinates whose derivative interval contains zero are skipped.
 Each box-reduction call performs at most one monotone sweep.
-If that sweep contracts the box, hull and shaving are rerun once on the contracted box, but a second monotone sweep is not scheduled in the same call; this prevents asymptotic Newton contractions from keeping the contractor fixed-point loop alive indefinitely;
+The monotone/Newton phase is disabled by default: experiments on the established transcendental regression `sin(x)=0` over `[3,4]` showed that even a bounded monotone sweep can substantially perturb the normal witness/search path.
+It is therefore opt-in through solver configuration and intended first for measured smooth-network workloads such as FOSSIL/CARe;
 3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives;
 4. robust support for polynomial and transcendental activations and dynamics;